ywongau/tetris/README.md

 TODO
  - Recognition and rewarding of T-spin moves
  - Scoring system
- - Soft drop that doesn't depend on keyboard's auto repeat
  - Levels

 To avoid being sued by the Tetris Company, the following will not be implemented